 Best for Dual Cooking: Ninja Foodi DZ201 6-in-1 Air Fryer

-What We Like: Can cook different foods at different settings at the same time, easy-to-clean
+What We Love: Can cook different foods at different settings at the same time, easy-to-clean

-What We Don't Like: Requires a lot of space to store
+What We Don't Love: Requires a lot of space to store

 Some air-fried foods go perfectly together, such as French fries and chicken tenders.
 But with most air fryers, you have to cook these separately, leading whichever you cook first to get cold while the other cooks.